-An article at Sojourners says that hurt drives young people away, and that is a truth I won't argue with.
+An article at Sojourners says that hurt drives young people away, and that is a truth I won't ever argue against.
 Spiritual abuse is real and terrible, and the Church is often better known for its judgment, masks, and control than our compassion or grace.

 I know how it goes.
 I really do.
-My nose hoop and Jimmy's jeans will never--not in a million years--fit in with the white hair and designer handbags peppering the pews, and it's lonely.
+My nose hoop and Jimmy's jeans will never in a million years fit in with the white hair and designer handbags peppering the pews, and it's lonely.
 Our generation is patently absent from our local church.

 But I'm not sure it's "Their" fault.
-I mean, I'm the disciple maker, too, right?
+I mean, I'm a disciple-maker, too, right?
 If the pews aren't full, what am I doing to enact a change?